Kartones/python/README.md

 ### Individual files / Scripts
-* `\list_search.py`: Search for a command line provided string in all txt files of folder where script is launched.
+* `\list_search.py`: Search prototype for a command-line provided string in all txt files of folder where script is launched.
 Made for personal use as I keep my catalog of games, movies, etc. in text files.
 Sample text files format:
 ```
 0   /media/kartones/pre1/test 1/blablabla
 123 /media/kartones/pre1/test 1/blablabla2